Griffith Mansion: The Griffith Residence

-In 1886, Abram Griffith built a fine Victorian residence of Italianate architecture upon 20 acre of land in Cacheville, CA (now Yolo).
+In 1886, Abram Griffith built a fine Victorian residence of Italianate architecture upon 20 acre of land in Cacheville, California (now Yolo).
 This High Victorian Italianate residence exists as the grand dame of the homes in the town, sitting on the edge of the commercial district on a large spacious lot on the bank of the Cache Creek, just outside Woodland.
 The residence boasts prominent bay windows, keystone arched, sash windows throughout, scrolled brackets at the eaves and classical corinthian columns complete the ornamentation.
 What came to be known as the Griffith Mansion, the residence was built upon the ancient site of an Indian burial ground.
 While digging to lay the foundation for the chimneys, the bones of an Indian buried in sitting position were discovered.
 There was a hole in the top of the skull, the brains had been removed and hand-made Indian money put in its place when he was buried.
 He was probably a Digger of note among his tribe as a financier, and perhaps thought money would be of more use than brains in the hunting grounds.

 The residence remained a home to the Griffith family until 1935, then sold to the Hugo Maassen family, who were said to never have occupied the upper levels.
-The property was then purchased by Greg & Marie Tornincasa, who were searching for a historic estate after involvement in the restoration of the Snowball Mansion in neighboring Knights Landing.
-The residence underwent extensive restoration during a 15-year span, restoring the home to its original charm as well as adding up-to-date necessities and luxuries.
-The home, a never-ending project, is still owned and cared for by Greg & Marie today.
+The property was then purchased by a Bay Area family who were searching for a historic estate after involvement in the restoration of the Snowball Mansion in nearby Knights Landing.
+The residence underwent extensive restoration during a 15-year span, restoring the home to its original charm as well as adding up-to-date necessities and conveniences.
+The home is still owned and cared for by the family today.

-In May 1998, Greg & Marie were in the process of having an in-ground pool excavated on the property grounds, when contractors uncovered a 400- to 500-year-old Native American village or burial ground, likely inhabited by the Patwin tribe.
+In May 1998, during the process of having an in-ground pool excavated, contractors uncovered a 400 to 500-year-old Native American village or burial ground, likely inhabited by the Patwin tribe.
 The coroner and Native American Heritage Commission were contacted, and the anthropology department of UC Davis was called in to recover the unearthed artifacts.

 For six days, volunteers, UC Davis undergraduate students and professors, spent 240 hours on-site collecting materials and studying the dig.
 Along with arrowheads, spear points, cutting tools, beads, animal and human skeletal remains, excavators uncovered delicate chert drills - an important discovery because they are believed to have been used to perforate marine clam shells to make beads, which became their currency.

 The anthropology department was responsible for finding the most likely descendants of the remains found.
-They then brought Greg & Marie who discovered the remains into contact with the descendant.
+They then brought the owners who discovered the remains into contact with the descendant.
 In this case, the most likely descendant had allowed the excavation of the pool after studies were complete and also allowed UC Davis to study the artifacts for an additional year, after which time the skeletal remains and associated grave possessions would have to be reburied on the property in a secluded area where they would be left untouched.